Laine Bodnar

 Canada

-Laine Bodnar is a strategic communications expert with over 13 years of experience working in diverse settings - corporate, agency and nonprofit.
+Laine Bodnar is a strategic communications expert with 15 years of experience working in diverse settings - corporate, agency and nonprofit.
 She specializes in creating and executing surround-sound communications programs, and has expertise in media relations, internal communications, corporate communications, event planning, digital and social media, measurement and project management.
 Laine has gained a thorough knowledge of the nuances associated with communications in the health, wellness, medical research and regenerative medicine spaces.

 Laine completed her Honours Bachelor of Arts degree in Communication Studies and Economics at Wilfrid Laurier University in Waterloo, Canada, and has earned a Postgraduate Certificate in Public Relations from Humber College in Toronto, Canada.
 Laine has obtained the Communication Management Professional (CMP) and Project Management Professional (PMP) certifications.